econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow23.png)

-Once Sparrow Wallet picks up the details of teh signed transaction, then you can broadcast the transaction to the Bitcoin network by pressing the <kbd>Broadcast Transaction</kbd> button.
+Once Sparrow Wallet picks up the details of the signed transaction, then you can broadcast the transaction to the Bitcoin network by pressing the <kbd>Broadcast Transaction</kbd> button.

 ![](assets/sparrow24.png)